CONUNDRUM: TAKE INVESTMENT LOSS OR WAIT IT OUT?

 As parents, we fear that even with planning for every circumstance, our kids don’t make the U11 all star team, their athletic goals in high school or some other disappointment.

-Middle school undefeated championship team led by the awesome coach Tim.
+Middle school undefeated county championship team.
 These players are now in high school with 5 playing basketball, 4 volleyball and a 1 soccer! #specialteam

 Having coached many teams and following local high school athletics in my community, I know most of the boys and girls who were “all-star” level players in elementary/middle schools in baseball, soccer, basketball.
 Would it surprise you to know only a minority percentage of these all-star players became a varsity starter in high school at those sports?
 Here are some of the reasons: